aaruntj/cromwell-test/README.md

 # Cromwell Test

 ### Description
-Welcome to my test as part of the
+Welcome to my test as part of the Cromwell application.
+This is a simple website involving a React front-end, a node.js API and a Postgres Database.

 ### How to run the application
 (This tutorial assumes you have git and nodejs installed already)